-Panasonic GM1 versus Panasonic GX800
+Panasonic GM1 vs GX800

-The Panasonic Lumix DMC-GM1 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were announced, respectively, in October 2013 and January 2017.
+The Panasonic Lumix DMC-GM1 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were officially introduced, respectively, in October 2013 and January 2017.
 Both the GM1 and the GX800 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.8 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 15.8 megapixels.

-Body comparison: Panasonic GM1 vs Panasonic GX800
+Body comparison: Panasonic GM1 vs GX800

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is notably larger (28 percent) than the Panasonic GM1.
 Moreover, the GX800 is markedly heavier (32 percent) than the GM1.
 In this context, it is worth noting that neither the GM1 nor the GX800 are weather-sealed.